RetroDECK/ES-DE/USERGUIDE.md

 ## Game collections

-ES provides two types of collections, automatic collections as well as custom collections defined by the user.
+ES-DE provides two types of collections, automatic collections as well as custom collections defined by the user.
 Each collection can be individually enabled or disabled in the main menu.

 Collections are, as the name implies, only collections of games already present games from your game systems and any given game can be part of as many collections as you want.